 Elkan and Noto provide a framework for learning without negative examples, which relies on one key assumption: The probability of a positive example being labeled is independent of the example in question (labels are selected at random from the positive class).
 Unfortunately, in the protein function prediction context, this assumption does not hold, as new annotations are often added from homology links, and thus the samples in question are far from independent.
 In addition, their method requires the estimation of a constant c, which is the probability of an example being labeled given that it is positive.
 They determine this through a classifier which attempts to predict if an example will be labeled or not.
 In effect, we have computed just such a classifier in earlier work (Reference #4 in our submission), specifically the classifier which treats all non-positive examples as negative, is precisely the same as a classifier that tries to determine if an example will be labeled or not.
 We showed in this work that such a classifier achieved worse results that one utilizing our negative examples.

-While it is entirely possible that the work of Elkan and Noto could be successfully adapted to function prediction, despite the a priori violation of the underlying assumption, we believe that in light of this and our other points above, as well as the demonstrated contribution of our negative examples to function prediction accuracy, which we have introduced in this revision, that our work stands as a meaningful contribution in spite of the results of Elkan and Noto.
+While it is entirely possible that the work of Elkan and Noto could be successfully adapted to function prediction, despite the a priori violation of the underlying assumption, we believe that in light of this and our other points above, as well as the demonstrated contribution of our negative examples to function prediction accuracy, which we have introduced in this revision, that our work makes a contribution above and beyond the results of Elkan and Noto.
 We leave it to those authors to further develop their methods and apply them to the protein function prediction problem.

 The individual responses to reviewer comments can be found below, followed by a detailed changelist of modification we have made to the paper.